clarkzjw/LENS/README.md

 **Note**:

 1. `victoria_active_1` is also referred to as `victoria` in the dataset snapshots.
-2. The subscription plan associated with the *vancouver* dish was paused between 2023/12/29 and 2024/01/09, during which ***inactive*** measurements was conducted.
+2. The subscription plan associated with the `vancouver` dish was paused between 2023/12/29 and 2024/01/09, during which ***inactive*** measurements was conducted.
-3. The PoP associated with the *seychelles* dish was changed from Lagos to Frankfurt on 2023/12/08.
+3. The PoP associated with the `seychelles` dish was changed from Lagos to Frankfurt on 2023/12/08.
 4. The Starlink subscription at this installation has been canceled since March 2024, see [202403](./files/202403/README.md#seychelles) for more details.
+Since 2024/08, there were some ***inactive*** measurements at this location.
-5. The PoP associated with the *louvain* dish was changed from Frankfurt to London.
+5. The PoP associated with the `louvain` dish was changed from Frankfurt to London, while the `louvain` dish is still referred to as `frankfurt` in the dataset snapshots.
 6. The Starlink subscription at this installation has been paused since March 2024, see [202403](./files/202403/README.md#ottawa) for more details.
+Since 2024/07, there are ***inactive*** measurements at this location.
 7. The Starlink subscription at this installation has been paused since March 2024, see [202403](./files/202403/README.md#denver) for more details.
+Since 2024/07, there are ***inactive*** measurements at this location.

 ## Monthly Snapshots